9 Ways to Level Up Your Meal-Prep Game

 7. Skip to the fun parts (cooking, eating).

 OK, maybe you love home-cooked meals but don't love the planning, shopping, or measuring-every-single-ingredient moments they generally entail.
 No shade.
-Meal Prep by Blue Apron lets you outsource those steps.
+Meal Prep lets you outsource those steps.
 Here’s how it works: A boxed kit arrives on your doorstep containing all the premeasured ingredients you need to make eight meals to eat throughout the week (four servings of two unique dishes).
-Choose from two rotating recipe bundles each week, including one set with WW Approved recipes selected in partnership with our nutrition experts (look for the WW Coin!).
+Choose from two rotating recipe bundles each week.

-Check out the menu and learn more here.
 If you decide to try this meal-prep kit, be sure to trust the instructions and complete the steps in order, Rujikarn says.
-While they may strike you as slightly nonstandard, Blue Apron’s instructions are designed to optimize multitasking, kind of like in a pro kitchen.
+While they may strike you as slightly nonstandard, but the instructions are designed to optimize multitasking, kind of like in a pro kitchen.
 “While one thing is in the oven, you’re actively doing another thing for peak efficiency,” she says.
 Stick instructions at eye level on a cabinet or your fridge with painter’s tape or a magnet for quick reference as you cook.

 8. Freeze meals before you’re sick of them.